omercankoc/swift-ui-handbook/Sources/Design.md

 Individually, HStack, VStack, and ZStack are simple views.
 HStack positions views in a horizontal line, VStack positions them in a vertical line, and ZStack overlays views on top of one another.

 ## HStack
+Unlike LazyHStack, which only renders the views when your app needs to display them onscreen, an HStack renders the views all at once, regardless of whether they are on- or offscreen.
+Use the regular HStack when you have a small number of subviews or don’t want the delayed rendering behavior of the “lazy” version.
 ```swift
 var body: some View {
     HStack {